thanos-io/thanos/docs/getting_started.md

 ## [Sidecar](components/sidecar.md)

-Thanos integrates with existing Prometheus (v2.2.1+) servers through a [Sidecar process](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar#solution), which runs on the same machine or in the same pod as the Prometheus server/s.
+Thanos integrates with existing Prometheus (v2.2.1+) servers through a [Sidecar process](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar#solution), which runs on the same machine or in the same pod as the Prometheus server.

 The purpose of the Sidecar is to backup Prometheus data into an Object Storage bucket, and giving other Thanos components access to the Prometheus instance the Sidecar is attached to.
 [More details about the Sidecar's functions are available at the sidecar documentation page](components/sidecar.md).